lama7/blogtool/README.md

 ### Whats it do? ###

-In addition to writing a post to a blog via xmlrpc, it also supports post deletion and edits.
+In addition to writing a post to a blog via XMLRPC, it also supports post deletion and edits.
 Categories and tags can be specified for the post.
 A post can be sent to multiple blogs, with slightly different configurations (different categories or tags, for instance).
 Additionally, image files embedded in the